 Hillcrest is the final resting place of veterans from all branches of the US armed services, merchant marines and the CSA.
 They represent at least 7 conflicts, including: American Civil War, Spanish-American War, World Wars I and II, Korea, Vietnam and the more recent conflicts across the Middle East.

-Today, Hillcrest is privately owned by an elderly widow of a man who bought the cemetery business many years ago.
-She is not able to maintain it, and is no longer receiving any funds from services.
+Until 2018, Hillcrest was privately owned by the elderly widow of a man who bought the cemetery business many years ago.
+She was not able to maintain it well after he passed in 1992.
 There was never a perpetual care fund, nor was one required by Georgia law.
 When the cemetery ran out of spaces to sell and fell into an overgrown state, there was no longer any current income to fund maintenance (much of which had been provided by family members themselves in the past).
 Our organization was founded in 2001 in order to seek ways to restore and maintain the grounds.
 We have since grown to do a lot more than that, including record-keeping, preservation, family assistance and some basic facility management.
 Until a large interest-bearing trust is established through donations, grants and other sources (likely many years away), the upkeep of Hillcrest Cemetery will fall to the families and other supporters.
 Our organization serves as a conduit through which funds and volunteers can be brought together for this sacred ground to receive the most maintenance for the effort.

 Cleanups, Later Projects and Future Plans

 All brush was cleared from graves and related areas between 2001 and 2009, thanks to many, many cleanup events involving from 1 to 100+ people at a time.
 Special thanks to Bobby Crow taking it on as his Eagle Scout project, as well as to his mother, Glenda.
 Other groups involved included Hands On Atlanta and the Atlanta Community Tool Bank and Students Today, Leaders Forever.